McKinnon Lab

 That sums the book up pretty well, generously of course.
 The figure below shows the main lakes and their denizens.

 A shockingly long list of people helped with this project and they are acknowledged in the book.
 But I want to particularly highlight Furthermore, a program of the J.M.
-Kaplan fund, for support during writing.
+Kaplan fund, for support.

 Figure 1.3 (prepared by Haleigh Mooring, revised by Ivan Boyers) from the book (color added).
 The best-known ancient lakes and the main radiations featured.
 Lake details are approximate, for illustrative purposes, colors are not to life, and not all radiations (e.g., ostracod crustaceans and diatoms) are illustrated (modeled in part after Cristescu et al., Molecular Ecology (2010)).